Client Onboarding Questionnaire Template: What Questions To Ask New Client

 Your client might end up canceling your contract if you constantly go back and forth with them about things that you should have known and asked upfront.

 Remember, your client is running a business.
 They most likely hired your agency to handle their SEO, social media, and marketing needs because they do not have time to do it themselves.
-So don’t waste their time with repeated requests that can be handled at all at once during the onboarding process.
+So don’t waste their time with repeated requests and instead handle them at all in one go during the onboarding process.

 3. It Provides You With More Information

-You spend a lot of time narrowing your target audience to ensure that you’re selling to the right prospects.
+You spend a lot of time narrowing your target market to ensure that you’re selling to the right prospects.
 You also collect targeted information during the sales process.

-But even with this approach, you’ll never have all the details you need unless you ask for them.
+Regardless of your approach, you’ll never have all the details you need unless you ask for them–and it helps to use the post-sales questionnaire to reconfirm your strategy and realign expectations.

 Let’s say you want to expand your agency to provide local SEO services at a state level versus your local neighborhood.
-You’ve gained a new client but competitor research can only go so far if you don’t know the area well.
+You’ve gained a new client, but competitor research only goes so far if you don’t know the area well.

 Your client might know some insight as to who they are going against.
-Maybe the top competitor isn’t providing quality customer service and they lean towards your new clients.
+Maybe the top competitor isn’t providing quality customer service, and they lean toward your new clients.
 Or if your new client is losing their customers, they might know which competitor is scooping them up.

-A client onboarding questionnaire is a simple way to collect a variety of information that you can use to better understand your client and their expectations.
+Client onboarding questionnaires are a simple way to collect a variety of information used to better understand your client and their expectations.

 Which leads us to the next section…